 General traffic will see big changes to the city centre in the future.
-As part of the need to improve access for underserved modes (walking, cycling and micromobility, and public transport) general traffic movement will be changed to accessing the city centre via the motorway network into nearby precincts.
+As part of the need to improve access for underserved modes (walking, cycling and micromobility, and public transport) general traffic will be prioritised to accessing the city centre via the motorway network into nearby precincts.
 The city centre will no longer be a thoroughfare for traffic, but a destination.